March 2, 2020

 What platform were we using when this infamous session happened?

 We used GoToMeeting for a year and by the time this happened, we were VERY over it.
-True, it is very affordable (free!) and has many of the features that we like (screen sharing, shared control, text chat) but it’s also been an ongoing challenge.
+True, it is very affordable (free!) and has many features we like (screen sharing, shared control, text chat), but it’s also been an ongoing challenge.
 Some of the problems we experienced were mysterious and spread across several users.
 Sometimes it was easy to access meetings, sometimes not.
-Sometimes, meetings even disappeared off of our schedule.
-If you hadn’t used it in over a month, it was easy to forget what to do . . . the user interface wasn’t terribly intuitive to clinicians or clients, and it changes frequently.
+Sometimes, meetings even disappeared from our schedule.
+If you hadn’t used it in over a month, it was easy to forget what to do . . . the user interface wasn’t intuitive to clinicians or clients, and it changes frequently.

 We found several websites with software ratings and reviews.
 Product websites that bothered to have testimonials were appealing because they showed that real people were happy.
 But to be honest, there were so few ratings and testimonials that we felt they were pretty unreliable.
 It would be so great to wave a magic wand and be able to see the data on how many technical hiccups users of each software have experienced!
 No luck, though.